b2renger/Introduction_A-frame/README.md

 For now we only used **Kanji** which is very popular.
 But there are tons of possibilities.
 - barcodes
 - you can also create your own markers with your own images (though there are some rules to follow - and you need to use a third party tool to generate maker data that you can then import in your code)
-- you can us GPS coordinates to anchor content in a specific geographical space with a relative precision of 10 meters ourdoors
+- you can us GPS coordinates to anchor content in a specific geographical space with a relative precision of 10 meters outdoors
 - you can also free yourself from the black border and use Natural Image Tracking (there are some rules to follow and it can be a bit jittery - and you need to use a third party tool to generate maker data that you can then import in your code)
 - and finally you can also track faces ;)